Lindner4991/F1_project/README.md

---- work in progress ---
+--- work in progress ; to be finalized January 22 ---